TRaSH-Guides/Guides/docs/Plex/Tips/Plex-media-server.md

 ![!Settings - Transcoder - Tone Mapping Algorithm](images/settings-transcoder-tonemapping-algorithm.png)

-Most operating systems running Plex Media Server have the ability to select which tone mapping algorithm is used (except on Windows Intel)  to convert from HDR to SDR.
+Plex Media Server owners can choose which tone mapping algorithm is used when transcoding HDR content to SDR.
+Note: this feature is not yet available on Intel-based Windows systems.

 !!! success ""